JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 One of the main things you’ll do to prepare for winter closure is shocking your pool.
 A strong dose of chlorine or a non-chlorine oxidiser will kill lingering contaminants, bacteria and algae, so you don’t get anything nasty growing underneath your pool cover only to be revealed when spring rolls around again.

-Aim to do this five or so days before fully closing your pool and securing your winter cover, as the shock will need time to circulate and you’ll need to wait until the chlorine levels have dropped to the recommended level before adding any other chemicals.
+Removing existing algae and organic pollution gives your algaecide the best chance of success, essentially providing a blank slate for it to keep clean.
+Aim to do this five or so days before fully closing your pool and securing your winter cover.
+This is because the shock will need time to circulate, and you’ll need to wait until the chlorine levels have dropped to the recommended level before adding any other chemicals

 Once your water has been treated with a shock (and left for the requisite time), you can add a dose of long-life algaecide.
 Long-life algaecide products are designed to stay working in your water for up to three months per application.
 During this time, the algaecide will inhibit the growth of new algae, keeping your water clear and clean.

 You’ll usually come across two kinds of algaecide: copper-based and copper-free.
 Copper sulphate is very effective at stopping algae from growing in your pool, which is why it’s used.
-However, adding more copper to pools that already have high metal levels can lead to scaling and staining – if this is a problem for your pool, it’s best to opt for copper-free algaecides, which will still do a great shop at keeping your pool algae-free!
+However, adding more copper to pools that already have high metal levels can lead to scaling and staining.
+If this is a problem for your pool, it’s best to opt for copper-free algaecides!
+If you’re using algaecide for winter closure, ensure you make the distinction between long-life algaecide and algae controllers.
+One dose of long-life algaecide should take you through a good portion of the off-season, but other algaecides may be intended for more frequent application.
+You might come back to some nasty surprises if you do not reapply them.

 Winter closing kits can be useful because they provide everything you need for the job, but some kits quickly become unnecessarily complicated, including specialist chemicals you might find you don’t actually need.